sriram-inturi-01/College_daddy/.github/pull_request_template.md

-## 🧾 Pull Request Summary
+## Pull Request Summary
-Describe clearly what this PR does and why it’s needed.
-Mention any relevant issues.
+Briefly describe what this PR accomplishes and why it’s needed.

-**Related Issue:** Fixes # (issue number)
+Reference any related issues (e.g., `Fixes #12`).

 ---

-## 💡 Changes Introduced
+## Changes Introduced
-List the major updates in this PR:
+List the key changes made in this PR:
 -
 -
 -

 ---

-## 🖼️ Screenshots / Demo
+## Screenshots / Demo (for UI changes)
-Add before-and-after screenshots or a short screen recording (required for UI changes).
+If applicable, include before-and-after visuals to illustrate the impact.

 | Before | After |
 |:-------:|:------:|